 To conduct their investigation, Hess and Rehler examined 36 developments approved in the first two years after the adoption of the Green Code.
 They used publicly available transportation demand management (TDM) plans submitted to the city to track the amount of off-street parking approved for developments.
 They then compared these to 16 developments approved in the five months leading up to the code change, choosing developments that would have required site plan approval under the new code.

 From their research, Hess and Rehler uncovered two key findings:

 - Parking supply was significantly reduced for mixed-use developments after the code reform.

-- Deregulation provided choice for developers with regards to parking provision, though their decisions were not uniform.
+- Deregulation provided choices for developers about parking provision, though their decisions were not uniform.

-For the 36 developments analyzed, there were 21 percent fewer off-street parking spots planned than would have been mandated prior to the Green Code, but the overall reduction was not statistically significant.
-When Hess and Rehler specified by land-use however, they found mixed-use developments offered 53 percent less off-street parking than previously required, which was statistically significant, whereas single-use projects were not affected by the removal of MPRs.
+For the 36 developments analyzed, there were 21 percent fewer off-street parking spots planned than would have been mandated before the Green Code, but the overall reduction was not statistically significant.
+When Hess and Rehler specified by land use, however, they found mixed-use developments offered 53 percent less off-street parking than previously required, which was statistically significant, whereas single-use projects were not affected by the removal of MPRs.